Our Experience With Animal Planet's Vet Gone Wild

 Behind the scenes with producer, Grady Candler

-The producer of the Vet Gone Wild TV show, Grady Candler, told us more about his behind the scenes experience working with ACE to film at Phinda in South Africa.
-Check out our interview with him, where he shares his thoughts on making the Phinda episode.
+The producer of the Vet Gone Wild TV show, Grady Candler, told us more about his behind-the-scenes experience working with ACE to film at Phinda in South Africa.
 If you are interested in sharpening your wildlife videography or photography skills, be sure to keep watching to the end, where he shares his top tips!

 How wildlife documentaries help conservation